ketan-16/ketan-16/README.md

 Software Engineer with expertise in **Python**, **Data Engineering**, and **Cloud Technologies**.

 :round_pushpin: Pune, India
-- Currently working at [@IGT Solutions](https://www.igtsolutions.com/) as a **Software Engineer**, specializing in designing and maintaining complex data pipelines.
+- Currently working as a **Software Engineer**, specializing in designing and maintaining complex data pipelines.
 - Experience in **AWS** and **PySpark** for handling large-scale data projects.
 - Expanding my web-of-tech by building machine learning systems and web-based applications.
 - Open for collaborations and always eager to explore new technologies.